FlexMeasures/flexmeasures/documentation/api/introduction.rst

     >>> res = requests.get("https://company.flexmeasures.io/api")
     >>> res.json()
     {'flexmeasures_version': '0.9.0',
-     'message': 'For these API versions a public endpoint is available, listing its service.
-For example: /api/v2_0/getService and /api/v3_0/getService.
-An authentication token can be requested at: /api/requestAuthToken', 'status': 200,
+     'message': 'For these API versions endpoints are available.
+An authentication token can be requested at: /api/requestAuthToken.
+For a list of services, see https://flexmeasures.readthedocs.io', 'status': 200,
      'versions': ['v1', 'v1_1', 'v1_2', 'v1_3', 'v2_0', 'v3_0']
     }